Anti-adblock software and adblock walls are becoming the industry norm to mitigate the rapid adoption of consumer

-- paid subscriptions and site registration are two options publishers can offer in exchange for ad-free access, building the relationship towards recurring revenue
+- paid subscriptions and site registration are two options publishers can offer in exchange for ad-free access, building the relationship toward recurring revenue

 - other: there is no limit to the creative ways a publisher can engage profitably with their adblocking visitors.
 Participation in user panels, special events, multi-site bundled offers, and more.
 Admiral's visitor engagement expertise can help publishers explore and test the best engagement options.

-- Ad reinsertion: Once an a adblock user is detected, this solution checks to see if the visitor has chosen to allow ads that are filtered through a standard on size, position, and other factors.
-For those visitors that have consented to view ads under such a standard, Admiral facilitates and monitors the delivery of a standardized set of ads.
+- Ad reinsertion: This solution checks to see if the visitor has chosen to allow ads that their adblock vendor has approved.
+For those visitors, Admiral facilitates and monitors the delivery of a standardized set of ads.

 How Do You Get Started With Anti-Adblock?

 - Third, optimize and test your message, layout, and offer.
 You can offer your users alternatives, such as ad-free passes, email signups, social follows, ad-lite experiences, and more.

 How Long Does It Take to Recovery Blocked Ad Revenue?

 An adblock recovery solution can be installed in ten minutes, and data will start generating in your adblock analytics dashboard within a few hours.
 Implementing engagements to begin recovery can be launched in as little as 24 hours even for a large enterprise website.

-Should You Build or Buy an Anti-Adblocking Solution?
+Should You Build or Buy an Anti-Adblock Solution?

 Adblock vs recovery can be a cat-and-mouse game.
 A publisher would need developers to stay on top of changes across dozens of adblock extensions, adblock filter lists, and major browsers.

 Most organizations are better off not reinventing the wheel.
-A not-insignificant amount of time, effort, and money has already been spent creating some of the best ad block prevention software now available.
+Creating anti-adblock software requires a lot of time, effort, and money.

 See more: Ten adblock recovery "build vs buy" considerations.
 Share with your software purchase decision-makers.

 How Do You Find the Right Solution?

-There are many vendors available which tout their ability to help publishers address adblocking.
+There are many vendors available that tout their ability to help publishers address adblocking.
 How can you know which is the right one?